isayahc/2600_books/README.md

 ```
 interpreter --model huggingface/mistralai/Mixtral-8x7B-Instruct-v0.1 -x 1024 --config_file "config.yaml"
 ```
 Note: the x flag is for max token.
-I have it to max to prevent incomplete text
+I have it to max to prevent incomplete text.
+Also the config must be added for the desired agent behavior
 ## Usage

 ## Contributing